lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ---
-title: Composite ML-KEM for Use in the Internet X.509 Public Key Infrastructure and CMS
+title: Composite ML-KEM for use in X.509 Public Key Infrastructure and CMS
 abbrev: Composite ML-KEM
 docname: draft-ietf-lamps-pq-composite-kem-latest